digitallyinduced/ihp/Guide/getting-started.markdown

 ### 2. Direnv

-TurboHaskell uses `direnv` to speed up the development shell.
+IHP uses `direnv` to speed up the development shell.
 As it needs to be hooked into your shell, it needs to be installed manually.

 Install it via nix: